zeronito/julia/doc/src/tutorials/creating-packages.md

 There are two ways of adding test-specific dependencies (dependencies that are not dependencies of the package but will still be available to load when the package is tested).
-If no `test/Project.toml` exists Pkg will default to use the `target` based test specific dependencies.
+If no `test/Project.toml` exists Pkg will default to using the `target` based test specific dependencies.

 #### `target` based test specific dependencies